 Toyota and Honda have paid more attention to refinement this time around and added extra noise insulation, but thanks to standard Active Noise Control and Active Sound Control on the Honda Accord—which especially help cancel out road noise—the Accord is the clear winner here, too.
 For ride quality, the Camry is the softer of the two in most of its trims, although the Accord's firmer calibration brings crisper handling response.

-We used to consider both of these models to be near equals for safety, as they both have earned 'good' ratings in all the traditional frontal, side, and roof strength categories from the IIHS.
-But in a group of sedans tested by the IIHS in its new small-overlap frontal test, the Accord was one of a small group to achieve a 'good' rating, while the Camry achieved an 'acceptable' score.
-The Camry also missed top federal ratings; although it gets a five-star overall rating, its four-star frontal results add up to a vehicle that's not quite in the same echelon as the Honda Accord or Subaru Legacy.
+We consider these models to be near equals for safety, as they both have earned 'good' ratings in all the traditional frontal, side, and roof strength categories from the IIHS--and in the tough new small-overlap test.
+Both are Top Safety Pick+ award winners.
+The Camry missed top federal ratings; although it gets a five-star overall rating, its four-star frontal results add up to a vehicle that's not quite in the same echelon as the Honda Accord or Subaru Legacy.

 Each of these sedans offers some of the latest accident-avoidance technology, as standard equipment or as an option, in the form of adaptive cruise control, lane-departure and forward-collision warnings.
 Honda's LaneWatch camera is a nifty touch: it shows the curbside view to the right when the turn signal clicks that way.
 The Camry offers a more conventional, and we think preferable, blind-spot monitor as well as a rearview camera.
 On either car, those features are options or bundled into the priciest models, though.